-- (1) Accessory Building or Accessory Structure.
-"Accessory Building" or "Accessory Structure" means any building or improvement subordinate to a principal use which, because of the nature of its use, can reasonably be located at or greater than normal structure setbacks. - (2) Accessory Use.
-"Accessory Use" means a use naturally and normally incidental to, subordinate to, and auxiliary to the principal use of the property. - (3) Adjoin or Adjoining.
-"Adjoin" or "Adjoining" means touching or bordering at a point or line; located next to another, bordering or contiguous. - (4) Agricultural Feedlot.
+1. Accessory Building or Accessory Structure.
+"Accessory Building" or "Accessory Structure" means any building or improvement subordinate to a principal use which, because of the nature of its use, can reasonably be located at or greater than normal structure setbacks.
+2. Accessory Use.
+"Accessory Use" means a use naturally and normally incidental to, subordinate to, and auxiliary to the principal use of the property.
+3. Adjoin or Adjoining.
+"Adjoin" or "Adjoining" means touching or bordering at a point or line; located next to another, bordering or contiguous.
+4. Agricultural Feedlot.
 "Agricultural Feedlot" means a lot or building or a group of lots or buildings intended for the confined feeding, breeding, raising or holding of animals.
 It includes areas specifically designed for confinement in which manure may accumulate or any area where the concentration of animals is such that a vegetative cover cannot be maintained.
 New feedlots are prohibited in shorelands per Minnesota Rules, part 7020.
 Minnesota Statutes, section 116.0711 allows the resumption of existing feedlots.

-(5) Alteration.
+5. Agricultural Machinery.
+"Agricultural Machinery" means motorized or non-motorized equipment used in the raising of crops and/or livestock.
+6. Alteration.
 "Alteration" means any change in a structure affecting its supporting members, including, but not limited to, bearing walls or partitions, beams, girders, roofs or exterior walls.

-(6) Antenna.
+7. Antenna.
 "Antenna" means any structure or device used for the purpose of collecting or transmitting electrical magnetic waves, including but not limited to directional antennas, such as panels, microwave dishes and satellite dishes, and omni-directional antennas, such as whip antennas.

-(7) Animal Unit.
+8. Animal Unit.
 "Animal Unit" means a unit of measure used to compare the difference in the production of animal waste that, as a standard, uses the amount of waste produced on a regular basis, by a slaughter steer or heifer.
 For animals not listed in the following chart, the number of animal units shall be defined as the average weight of the animal divided by 1,000 pounds.
 For purposes of these regulations, the following equivalents apply: